dmbarbour/glas/docs/GlasImpl.md

 ### Binaries and Arrays

 Might be worth having a couple options here, based on whether we want to allocate in-arena or outside of it.
 Will need to consider my options.
 Might heuristically keep smaller binaries or arrays within the arena.
 Support for slices would be good, too.

+### Shrubs

+We can encode small trees as a bitstring:

+        00  - leaf
+        01  - branch (left tree) (right tree)
+        10  - left stem (tree)
+        11  - right stem (tree)

+We can pad with '00'.

+The advantage of shrubs is the ability to encode a complex branching structure without pointers.
+The disadvantage is the lack of indexing, i.e. 'unpair' takes time linear in the size of the left tree.
+Despite this limitation, I think it would be very useful for in-pointer encodings.
+For larger structures, we could use a glob encoding for similar benefits.

 ### Globs